KatieSoanes/treasure-chest/README.md

 ### Treasure Chest

-Treasure Chest is an interactive text based adventure game.
-The aim of the game is for the user to choose their own adventure.
-Essentially, scenarios are described in a narrative and the user gets to input their choice out of the options given e.g. Option 1, 2 or 3.
+Treasure Chest is an interactive text-based adventure game.
+The aim of the game is for the user to choose their adventure.
+Essentially, scenarios are described in a narrative and the user gets to input their choice out of the options given e.g. Option 1, 2, or 3.
 Depending on the option this leads to a new path, making the game different each time for players.

 HERE IS LIVE VERSION: